Virginia Divorce Laws Adultery Proving Adultery VA Fairfax Lawyer

-In Virginia, adultery is considered grounds for a fault divorce.
+In Virginia, infidelity is considered grounds for a fault divorce.
 A fault is a marital misconduct that is committed by a guilty spouse against an innocent spouse.
-In order to be granted a divorce because of infidelity, you need to ask yourself how does adultery affect a divorce?
+In order to be granted a dissolution of marriage because of infidelity, you need to ask yourself how does adultery affect a divorce?

-- According to Virginia law, adultery is sexual intercourse with any person that is not the husband’s or wife’s spouse.
+- According to Virginia law, infidelity is sexual intercourse with any person that is not the husband’s or wife’s spouse.

 - To qualify as a divorce ground, your spouse’s affair must have become physical—culminating in sexual intercourse.
 Mental or emotional affairs do not count.
 Being overly familiar with a new friend at work is not enough.
 Proving adultery means proving sexual intercourse.

-- If a spouse commits adultery and the other spouse condones the act and continues to live with the guilty spouse after the act has occurred, the court does not have to grant a divorce because of this fault.
+- If a partner commits infidelity and the other partner condones the act and continues to live with the guilty spouse after the act has occurred, the court does not have to grant a dissolution of marriage because of this fault.

-- If both spouses have committed adultery and are seeking to gain a divorce, the court will not grant a fault divorce due to recrimination.
+- If both spouses have committed infidelity and are seeking to gain a dissolution of marriage, the court will not grant a fault divorce due to recrimination.
 Recrimination is when both parties are guilty of adultery.
 Either party can use recrimination as a defense in divorce proceedings in Virginia.
 However, after a year of separation either spouse can file for a no-fault divorce.